clij/clij2-docs/reference_labelledSpotsToPointList.md

 ## labelledSpotsToPointList
 <img src="images/mini_empty_logo.png"/><img src="images/mini_clij2_logo.png"/><img src="images/mini_clijx_logo.png"/>

+Generates a coordinate list of points in a labelled spot image.

 Transforms a labelmap of spots (single pixels with values 1, 2, ..., n for n spots) as resulting from connected components analysis in an image where every column contains d pixels (with d = dimensionality of the original image) with the coordinates of the maxima/minima.

+### labelledSpotsToPointList often followes after
+* <a href="reference_connectedComponentsLabeling">connectedComponentsLabeling</a> (2)

+### labelledSpotsToPointList is often followed by
+* <a href="reference_touchMatrixToMesh">touchMatrixToMesh</a> (2)

 ### Usage in ImageJ macro
 ```
-Ext.CLIJ2_labelledSpotsToPointList(Image input_labelled_spots, Image destination_pointlist);
+Ext.CLIJ2_labelledSpotsToPointList(Image input_labelled_spots, ByRef Image destination_pointlist);
 ```